 It’s relatively easier to learn how to write modern Baybayin because it is adapted to how we, native Latin alphabet writers, write.

-First thing you have to do is memorize the characters for the vowels and the syllable form [CONSONTANT] + A. These are the base characters for other characters.
+First thing you have to do is memorize the characters for the vowels and the syllable form [CONSONANT] + A. These are the base characters for other characters.

-By adding a mark (either a dot or a kudlit) on top of the character, you get the syllable form [CONSONTANT] + E/I.By adding a mark below the character, you get the syllable form [CONSONTANT] + O/U. By adding a cross mark below the character, you remove the vowel and get the independent [CONSONANT] sound.
+By adding a mark (either a dot or a kudlit) on top of the character, you get the syllable form [CONSONANT] + E/I.By adding a mark below the character, you get the syllable form [CONSONANT] + O/U. By adding a cross mark below the character, you remove the vowel and get the independent [CONSONANT] sound.